11.08 - Use of Email

 • Do not accept credit card numbers sent in email for payment purposes.

-• Do not create rules that enable automated forwarding to non-WCM email accounts.
+• Do not create rules that enable automated forwarding to email accounts not affiliated with Weill Cornell Medicine

-• Do not send confidential data to any party via email without using encryption.
+• Do not send high risk data to any party via email without using encryption.

 • Do not use personal email addresses, such as Gmail or Yahoo!, for work-related communications.